(Want to receive more corruption report updates? Subscribe here!)

 Ugis Magonis was recently dismissed as the head of the state-owned company Latvijas Dzelzcels after being arrested and put into custody for allegedly accepting a bribe of EUR 500,000 in connection with a tender to buy four locomotives.
 Latvijas Dzelzcels bought the four engines from Skinest Rail, owned by a wealthy Estonian businessman, Oleg Ossinovski, for EUR 8 million.
 Two of the four engines were not functioning.
 Ossinovski had himself bought the four engines from an Estonian state company for EUR 2 million (LSM, Aug.
 2015).
-Companies are recommended to use a specialised due diligence public procurement tool to mitigate corruption risks related to public procurement in Latvia.
+Companies are recommended to use a specialized due diligence public procurement tool to mitigate corruption risks related to public procurement in Latvia.

 Latvia has established a comprehensive anti-corruption legal framework, which the government has failed to effectively implement in practice (HRR 2014).
-The Criminal Law of Latvia criminalises active and passive bribery, extortion, attempted corruption, money laundering and bribery of foreign officials.
+The Criminal Law of Latvia criminalizes active and passive bribery, extortion, attempted corruption, money laundering and bribery of foreign officials.
 On Prevention of Conflict of Interest in Activities of Public Officials strictly regulates the employment of public officials and contains compatibility provisions.
-The law also expands the scope of the term 'state official' to include the leadership of state-controlled enterprises, board members and company councils of businesses having government capital over 50% (ICS 2015).
-Gifts are strictly regulated, and only diplomatic and official gifts are permitted when a public official is performing his/her duties of office.
+The law also expands the scope of the term ‘state official’ to include the leadership of state-controlled enterprises, board members and company councils of businesses having government capital over 50% (ICS 2015).
+Gifts are strictly regulated, and only diplomatic and official gifts are permitted when a public official is performing his/her official duties.
 The Law on the Prevention of Money Laundering and of Terrorist Financing (unofficial translation) is another legislation related to combating corruption.
 The Public Procurement Law regulates procurement and provides for the obligatory use of centralised procurement, the publishing of small procurements and administrative sanctions for the violation of procedures (EUACR 2014).
-After the amendment of the Code of Administrative Violations, officials can be sanctioned for procurement violations that do not amount to criminal offences (OECD, Aug.
+After the amendment of the Code of Administrative Violations, officials can be sanctioned for procurement violations that do not amount to criminal offenses (OECD, Aug.
 2015).
 Whistleblower protection is considered poor (NiT 2015).
-The Criminal Law criminalises bribery in the private sector and the bribery of public sector employees who are not considered public officials (e.g. medical staff) (NIS 2011).
+The Criminal Law criminalizes bribery in the private sector and the bribery of public sector employees who are not considered public officials (e.g. medical staff) (NIS 2011).
 The Political Parties Funding Law seeks to limit private sector interference in political party activities.